"Earn the Right" -Conjugate Hybrid Primer

 G

 Running Clock: 80:00-90:00 FINISHER - Earthquake Bar Good Morning Accumulate 75 reps Rules - Light load - Smooth reps - Instability teaches bracing This is about control under fatigue, not load.
+Use standard barbell if you do not have a EQ bar.

 Conditioning